rapiddweller/rapiddweller-benerator-ce/doc/performance_tuning.md

 ## Id Generation

 The most efficient id generation strategy is increment since it works without connecting the database.
 It works fine for multithreaded generation, too.
-But for concurrent execution of multiple Benerator processes or continuation of a cancelled generation process you need an id generation that is unique among several runs.
+But for concurrent execution of multiple Benerator processes or continuation of a canceled generation process you need an id generation that is unique among several runs.
 The most efficient id strategies with such behavior are seqhilo (database-based) and uuid (universally unique string id).